ai4protein/Venus-MAXWELL/README.md

 # Venus-MAXWELL
 Source code of Venus-MAXWELL: Efficient Learning of Protein-Mutation Stability Landscapes using Protein Language Models

+#### If you find this work useful, please star the repo!
+(Click the star button in the top right corner of the page)
+Thank you! (づ｡◕‿‿◕｡)づ

 ## Recommended environment
 It is highly recommended to start a new conda environment from scratch due to potential CUDA compatability issues between pytorch and the pytorch-geometric package required for the inverse folding model.